Taliabu Island Regency: History

-Ethnicity
+Demographics

+Ethnic groups

-The indigenous population living on Taliabu Island consists of the Mange, Kadai, Siboyo and Panto tribal groups which are classified based on respective language spoken, settled home area, livelihoods, careers, etc. Meanwhile, immigrants from beyond the island also live there, namely the Ambonese, Banggai, Butonese, Bugis-Makassar and Javanese.
+The indigenous population living on Taliabu Island consisting of the Mange, Kadai, Siboyo, and Panto peoples who are classified as Taliabu people based on the language used, residential areas, livelihood, etc. In addition, migrants from outside the island also live there, namely the Ambonese, Buru, Tobelo, Galela, Makian, Ternate, Banggai, Butonese, Bajau, Menui, Buginese, Makassarese, and Javanese peoples.
+On the other hand, the Sula people living on the neighboring islands of Sulabesi and Mangole have inhabited the southern coast of Taliabu for hundreds of years, where the population is estimated to be half the population of the southern coast of Taliabu.
+However, it was found that the Butonese people are the most numerous on Taliabu Island.

-Although the people of Taliabu consist of various tribes with different cultural backgrounds, the social life of the community has never experienced social inequality, let alone social conflict.
-This is largely thanks to the wisdom of the elders and local people of Taliabu Island themselves, maintained through a policy known as Mangkalomu (or "gather together to solve various problems"), which, in-turn, is based on another principle, Dadi Sia Kito Mangkoyong—or "unite to move forward".
-This philosophy of peaceful communal living has been used as a motto by the Taliabu Island Regency government with the term Hamungsia Sia Tofu—"together and united".
+Although the Taliabu residents consists of various tribes with different cultural backgrounds, however, the social life of the community has never experienced social inequality, especially social conflict.
+This is largely thanks to the wisdom of the elders and the indigenous people of Taliabu Island themselves, maintained through a policy known as Mangkalomu (lit. 'gather together to solve various problems'), which, in-turn, is based on another principle, Dadi Sia Kito Mangkoyong (lit. 'unite to move forward').
+This philosophy of peaceful communal living has been used as a motto by the Taliabu Island Regency government with the term Hamungsia Sia Tofu (lit. 'together and united').

 Religion

 Based on 2019 data from the Central Statistics Agency, it was noted that the religion adopted by the majority of Taliabu Island district was Islam (75.16%).
-Smaller, but notable, percentages of the islanders are Christian (24.84%), Protestant (18.98%) or Catholic (5.86%).
+Smaller, but notable, percentages of the islanders are Christianity (24.84%), Protestantism (18.98%) or Catholicism (5.86%).
 Additionally, a smaller number of people embrace Hinduism, or local belief systems native to Taliabu.

 Administration

 On 14 December 2012 the seven districts (kecamatan) on Taliabu Island (and its offshore islets) were split off from the Sula Islands Regency to create a separate Taliabu Island Regency (Kabupaten Pulau Taliabu); an eighth district (Tabona) was created at the same time.
-The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with their official estimates as at mid 2024.
+The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with their official estimates as of mid-2024.
 The table also includes the locations of the district administrative centres, and the number of administrative villages (all rural desa) in each district.
 The post code is 97794 for the entire Regency.